JuliaControl/ControlSystems.jl/docs/src/examples/example.md

 Continuous-time transfer function model
 ```

-Define the desired closed loop response, calculate the controller polynomials and simulate the closed-loop system.
+Define the desired closed-loop response, calculate the controller polynomials and simulate the closed-loop system.
 The design utilizes an observer poles twice as fast as the closed-loop poles.
 An additional observer pole is added in order to get a casual controller when an integrator is added to the controller.
 ```jldoctest POLEPLACEMENT; output = false
 import DSP: conv
 # Control design